Riemann-Hilbert problems for the resolved conifold: Solution to the Riemann-Hilbert problem

-The point of this is that the relations \eqref{nosven} and \eqref{latehome} become
+The point of this is that the relations \eqref{latehome} and \eqref{nosven} become

-We can use these relations to write down a $\tau$-function $\tau_n(v,w,t)$ for the family of solution $B_n(v,w,-t)^{-1}$ and $D_n(v,w,-t)^{-1}$ corresponding to non-active rays in the sector $-\Sigma(n)$.
+We can use these relations to write down a $\tau$-function $\tau_n(v,w,t)$ for the family of solutions \eqref{argh}.
 Such a function is uniquely defined up to multiplication by a nonzero constant.
-We claim that a possible choice is Indeed, \eqref{rang} is homogeneous under rescaling all variables and the relations
+We claim that a possible choice is Indeed, \eqref{rang} is homogeneous under rescaling all variables and, recalling the definition of the central charge $Z$ from Section \ref{skip}, the required relations \eqref{hungry} become the identities